 Choosing the Right Group Home Placement

 Moving a loved one into a group home can be a stressful experience.
-I have found that the parents/caregivers often experience the most stress during this transition instead of the person that is actually moving.
-The choice to move into a group home can come from a variety of circumstances.
+I have found that the parents/caregivers often experience more stress during this transition than the individual that is actually moving into the group home.
+The choice to move into a group home can stem from a variety of circumstances.
 The most common reason from my experience is that the parents have reached an age where they can no longer provide adequate care due to their age and/or medical conditions.
 Some parents make the decision based on behavioral difficulties or medical needs that they can no longer handle.

 No matter what the reason, the decision to place a family member in a group home is a stressful and scary time.
 Families often have limited knowledge of the disability system and have difficulty determining which group home is best for them.
 That’s when the case manager or service coordinator becomes a key component in the process.
 Although the choice is ultimately up to the client and the family, the case manager can offer suggestions based on their experience.
 I will discuss some of the most important issues families should take into consideration when choosing a group home.
 This is by no means an all inclusive list.

 Just like any of us looking for a new home, location is very important.
 Many prefer a location close to family so they can be available to come by in an emergency.
 Some may prefer a location close to the nearest hospital.
 It also makes a difference if the home is located in a more private location such as a cul-de-sac (dead end) as opposed to a location near a busy street.
 This definitely makes a difference if there is a tendency to run off or wander from the residence.